|Overall Rating||Loved it!|

 Pipe: I thought I wouldn’t like the 154 in the pipe at Mt.
 Bachelor but I had a blast carving the walls.
 Love the extra edge hold too.
-Big surprise here.
+The big surprise here.

 So I was a bit worried when I came across the Yes Greats at the trade show and after my experience with the Standard, I feared the worst.
 That fear instantly disappeared after the first turn and the love is even stronger than before thanks to the extra edge hold and new feel.
 It’s fun to go a little smaller but not lose the volume and not lose the fun turning experience.

 YES Greats Past Reviews